ahm4dd/Racer/README.md

 The goal is to provide a safe, hands-on learning experience for developers, students like me, without providing a tool that can be used for actual cheating.

+## Getting Started

+### Prerequisites

+You need a userscript manager browser extension.
+- [**Tampermonkey**](https://www.tampermonkey.net/) (Recommended for Chrome, Firefox, Edge, Safari)

+### Installation

+1. Make sure you have one of the managers above installed.
+2. Click here to install the script: [DOWNLOAD](https://greasyfork.org/en/scripts/547245-typeracer-racer-v3-4)
+3. Once you installed it, open your userscript manager and make sure the script is enabled.

 ---

 ### The Vulnerability Explained: Image CAPTCHAs vs. OCR